Professor, Department of Medicine (Nephrology)

-Dr. Schuster is active in clinical medicine and teaching.
-He serves as the attending physician both on the Renal Consult Service and the inpatient Internal Medicine service; is a frequent discussant of clinical cases with the house staff ("chief of service rounds"); and regularly lectures on renal physiology, pathophysiology, disease, and translational research careers to the Einstein medical students, MD-PhD students, renal fellows, and CRTP students.
+Dr. Schuster serves as the Renal Consult Service attending physician and as the inpatient Internal Medicine attending physician for several weeks each year; is a frequent discussant of clinical cases with students, interns, and residents; and regularly lectures on renal physiology, renal pathophysiology, renal disease, prostaglandin signaling, and nonsteroidal drug design to the Einstein medical students, MD-PhD students, renal fellows, and graduate students.

 Kanai,N Lu,R Satriano,J Bao,Y Wolkoff,AW Schuster,VL.
 Identification and characterization of a prostaglandin transporter.
 Science 268: 866-869, 1995.